 When I was a new teacher, I was more controlling over the management of circle time: I chose who did what and when.
 As I matured in my understanding of building independence and responsibility, I began to take on more of a directive role and chose a circle time helper for the week to manage the activities.

 To begin, model how circle time runs for at least a month before the helper job begins.
 It will then be the circle time helper's job to manage circle time in the same order.
 The teacher's role is to oversee circle time, make corrections and inquiries, add a learning point, or introduce a new concept.
 It is amazing to see how the students respond to responsibility.
 They really take it seriously, and I never once had to sit the helper down for misbehavior.

-In the beginning of the school year, circle time is a time consuming task, but later in the year moves faster and even more activities are added.
+In the beginning of the school year, circle time is a time-consuming task, but later in the year it moves faster and even more activities are added.